Drug information provided by: IBM Micromedex

 If you have a severe reaction from the sun, check with your doctor.

 Ciprofloxacin may cause some people to become dizzy, lightheaded, drowsy, or less alert than they are normally.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 If these reactions are especially bothersome, check with your doctor.

 If you are a diabetic patient taking diabetes medicine by mouth: Ciprofloxacin may cause hypoglycemia (low blood sugar) in some patients.
 Symptoms of low blood sugar must be treated before they lead to unconsciousness (passing out).
 Different people may feel different symptoms of low blood sugar.
-If you experience symptoms of low blood sugar, stop taking ciprofloxacin and check with your doctor right away:
+If you experience symptoms of low blood sugar, check with your doctor right away.

-Symptoms of low blood sugar can include: Anxious feeling, behavior change similar to being drunk, blurred vision, cold sweats, confusion, cool pale skin, difficulty with concentrating, drowsiness, excessive hunger, headache, nausea, nervousness, rapid heartbeat, shakiness, or unusual tiredness or weakness.
+Symptoms of low blood sugar can include: anxiety, behavior change similar to being drunk, blurred vision, cold sweats, confusion, cool pale skin, difficulty with concentrating, drowsiness, excessive hunger, headache, nausea, nervousness, rapid heartbeat, shakiness, or unusual tiredness or weakness.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.